xpcoffee/nvim-markdown-notes/README.md

 # nvim-markdown-notes

-A Neovim plugin for managing Markdown notes and journals, inspired by tools like Obsidian.
-Features seamless tag searching, backlink navigation, and daily journal creation—all powered by Telescope.
+A Neovim plugin for managing a repo of Markdown notes, inspired by tools like Obsidian.

 ## Features

 - **Tag Search:** List all tags in your notes and quickly jump to files by tag.
 - **Files by Tag:** View all Markdown files containing a specific tag.
-- **Backlinks:** Find and open files that link to the current note.
 - **Daily Journal:** Create and open daily journal entries with one command.
 - **Journal Picker:** Quickly open recent journal files (today, yesterday, last 5 days) via a Telescope menu.
 - **Create Note:** Create new notes with date-prefixed filenames in YYYY-MM-dd format.